TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

 other meta data and some permissions settings.

 .. figure:: ../../../Images/AccessBackendUser.png
-   :alt: Part of the editing form for user "simple\_editor" of the Introduction Package
+   :alt: Part of the editing form for user "simple\_editor" of the `Introduction Package`:pn:

-The above screenshot shows a part of the editing form for the backend user "simple\_editor" from the Introduction Package.
+The above screenshot shows a part of the editing form for the backend user "simple\_editor" from the `Introduction Package`:pn:.
 If you have an Introduction Package available, you can check further properties of that user.
 It is part of the "Simple editors" group, has a name, an email address and its default language for the backend is English.